Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Installation
 ------------

-This installation guide will cover the installation on the recommended system: Redhat/Centos 6.x.
-For other installation procedure please refer to the advanced guide.
+This installation guide will cover the installation on the recommended system: Redhat/CentOS 6.x.

 -  **Install EPEL** You will need EPEL for some dependencies (e.g. ckeditor).